Pennsylvania Solar Incentives for 2025: Net Metering, SRECs, and the Federal Tax Credit

 Federal Solar Tax Credit

-Across the United States, the majority of homeowners who purchase a solar energy system can apply for the federal solar Investment Tax Credit (ITC) worth up to 30% of their total installation cost.
-Officially titled the Residential Clean Energy Credit and often referred to as simply the ”solar tax credit”, the federal ITC was renewed for another decade by the Inflation Reduction Act of 2022.
+Across the United States, the majority of homeowners who purchase a solar energy system can apply for the federal solar Investment Tax Credit (ITC) worth up to 30% of their total system and installation cost.
+It’s officially called the Residential Clean Energy Credit and often referred to as simply the ”solar tax credit.”

 The Residential Clean Energy Credit can be claimed against the buyer’s federal income tax liability owed during the calendar year of the solar panel installation.
-To put it simply, if your Pennsylvania solar panel project had a total cost of $30,000 as an example, you may be eligible to claim up to $9,000 (30% of $30,000) in federal tax credits depending on your eligibility and tax liability.
+To put it simply, if your Pennsylvania solar panel project had a total cost of $30,000, you may be eligible to claim up to $9,000 (30% of $30,000) in federal tax credits depending on your eligibility and tax liability.

-Both solar energy equipment and electricity storage batteries can qualify for the federal ITC, whether installed together or as separate projects.
-So, although there are no Pennsylvania-specific solar tax incentives, exemptions, or rebates, the Residential Clean Energy Credit is an extremely valuable tax credit for Pennsylvania homeowners to offset the cost of solar panels in PA by up to 30% through 2032.
+Both solar energy equipment and battery storage can qualify for the federal ITC, whether installed together or as separate projects.
+So, although there are no Pennsylvania-specific solar tax incentives, exemptions, or rebates, the Residential Clean Energy Credit is an extremely valuable tax credit for Pennsylvania homeowners to offset the cost of solar panels in PA by up to 30%.

 Pennsylvania Net Metering